veraison/services/scheme/plugin-howto.md

 #### Reference Value Extractor

-* loop through the rv triples
-  * extract relevant data (TODO)
-  * assemble the REFERENCE_VALUE record
+The reference value extractor is fed by the `UnsignedCorimDecoder()` with a Reference Value triple at a time.

+The extractor business logics consists of:

+* Extracting the class identifier from the target environment
+* Then, for each measurement:
+  * Extracting the PCR index (assuming it's found in the measurement `Key` of type `uint`), and
+  * For each digest (there may be one or more):
+    * Extracting the algorithm identifier and the actual digest value
+    * Creating a `structpb.Struct` map corresponding to the reference value "Normalised Record Layout" as described above using the current PCR index
+    * Assembling a `proto.Endorsement` record with `Type` set to `proto.EndorsementType_REFERENCE_VALUE`, scheme set to `MY_TPM` and attributes set to the `structpb.Struct` map just created
-  * append the record to the list
+    * Appending the record to the list
-* ship the records over to VTS
+* Returning the records list to the caller

 #### Verification Key Extractor

-* loop through the avk triples
-  * extract relevant data (TODO)
-  * assemble the VERIFICATION_KEY record
+The trust anchor extractor is fed by the `UnsignedCorimDecoder()` with a Verification Key triple at a time.

+We expect to find exactly one Verification Key in the supplied triple.

+The extractor business logics consists of:

+* Extracting the instance identifier from the target environment
-  * append the record to the list
+* Extracting the raw public key from the first (and only) Verification Key
+* Creating a `structpb.Struct` map corresponding to the trust anchor "Normalised Record Layout" as described above
+* Assembling a `proto.Endorsement` record with `Type` set to `proto.EndorsementType_VERIFICATION_KEY`, scheme set to `MY_TPM` and attributes set to the `structpb.Struct` map just created
-* ship the records over to VTS
+* Returning the record

-### Lookup Keys Synthesis

-* TA key lookup synth
-* RV key lookus synth